Open-Community-Building/community.hooks/journal-club.md

 # Journal Club

-Every Thursday, we are going to have a journal club, lead by students.
+Every Tuesday, just before the Python Meetup, we are going to have a journal club, lead by students.

 Probably from 17:00 to 18:00 at the Tink Tank.